brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Effects*: If `dealias(r)` represents a class template specialization with a definition reachable from the evaluation context, the specialization is instantiated.

-[#]{.pnum} *Returns*: A `vector` containing reflections of all _members-of-representable_ members of the entity represented by `r` that are _members-of-visible_ from a point in the evaluation context ([expr.const]).
+[#]{.pnum} *Returns*: A `vector` containing reflections of all members-of-representable members of the entity represented by `r` that are members-of-visible from a point in the evaluation context ([expr.const]).
 If `$E$` represents a class `$C$`, then the vector also contains reflections representing all unnamed bit-fields declared within the member-specification of `$C$`.
-Non-static data members are indexed in the order in which they are declared, but the order of other kinds of members is unspecified.
+Non-static data members and unnamed bit-fields are indexed in the order in which they are declared, but the order of other kinds of members is unspecified.
 [Base classes are not members.]{.note}

 ```cpp